 Food preparation area scheme: issued to catering establishments and central kitchen facilities

 Poultry abattoir scheme: issued to poultry abattoirs for freshly slaughtered poultry

 Product scheme: issued to products which are manufactured or partly manufactured in Singapore

 Storage facility scheme: issued to stationary and mobile storage facilities i.e. warehouses

 Whole plant scheme: issued to manufacturing facilities

 As we all know by now, many regulations are set in place to ensure that halal food is properly certified and safe to consume for our Singaporean Muslims.
-As such if you are planning on ordering corporate catering, it is important to check with your colleagues if anyone requires halal food to be catered as well.
+As such if you are planning on ordering halal corporate catering in Singapore, it is important to check with your colleagues if anyone requires halal food to be catered as well.